jeromecoupe/webstoemp/src/_blogposts/2015-12-02-simple-grid-system-with-sass.md

 ---
 title: "Building a simple grid system with Sass"
 excerpt: "Grid systems are great.
 With the help of Sass, it is now relatively trivial to build your own, tailor-made to the needs of your project and free of the cruft coming with one size fits all systems."
+imageBig: "grid-1500.jpg"
+imageMedium: "grid-1024.jpg"
+imageSmall: "grid-600.jpg"
+imageAlt: "Gray metal cube container - Photo by Ilze Lucero"
 categories:
-- Front end
+- Front-end
-tags:
-- grids
+- Grids
 - Sass
 - CSS
 ---